 A landlord can demonstrate proof that a notice was delivered through the following methods:

-- Hand Delivery – by completing a Declaration of Service at the time of delivery.
+- Hand Delivery – by completing a Declaration of Service at the time of delivery

-- Posting at the Premises – by taking a photograph and completing a Declaration of Service at the time of delivery.
+- Posting at the Premises – by taking a photograph and completing a Declaration of Service at the time of delivery

 Notice Form | Grounds |

-3 Day Notice to Quit | Eviction for Unpaid Rent |
+3 Day Notice To Quit | Eviction for Unpaid Rent |

-3 Day Notice to Perform Covenants or Vacate | Eviction for Lease Violation |
+3 Day Notice To Perform Covenants or Vacate | Eviction for Lease Violation |

-3 Day Notice to Vacate | Eviction for Incurable Breach |
+3 Day Notice To Vacate | Eviction for Illegal Activity |

-30 Day Notice to Vacate | Ending a Tenancy of Less than 1 Year |
+30 Day Notice To Vacate | Ending a Tenancy of Less than 1 Year |

-60 Day Notice to Vacate | Ending a Tenancy or More than 1 Year |
+60 Day Notice To Vacate | Ending a Tenancy or More than 1 Year |

-Notice to Terminate Tenancy for No Fault Just Cause | Ending a Tenancy of More than 1 Year (No Fault Just Cause) |
+Lease Termination for No Fault Just Cause | Ending a Tenancy of More than 1 Year

 Sources

-- 1 CA Civ Pro Code § 1162
+- 1 Cal.
+Code Civ.
+Proc. § 1162

 -